dashingsoft/pyarmor/docs/protect-python-scripts-by-pyarmor.md

 import obfuscated scripts.
 So long as runtime files are in any Python path, obfuscated script `dist/foo.py` can be used as normal Python script.

-Pyarmor protects Python scrpts in 2 phases:
+Pyarmor protects Python scripts in 2 phases:

 * Build obfuscated script
 * Run or import obfuscated script